Synaps3Protocol/sep/SEP/SEP-003/README.md

 ## 1.7 Fee Rate & Distribution

 The protocol applies an initial **5%** fee on transactions.
-This fee is distributed as follows:
+This fee is distributed as follows to prioritizes sustainability:

 - **Treasury: 40%**
   Funds ecosystem growth, grants, research and development, partnerships, and infrastructure incentives.